iancarson/HackerRank_Solutions/README.md

-# HackeRankChallenges
+# Hackerank solutions in java
-#Solves the challenges  given in hackerank using java language
+# Other languages  coming out soon!!!